 How Lasertronics Technology Works

-The unique optical detector in our workhead interrogates the surface before each laser pulse.
+The optical detector in our workhead interrogates the work surface before each laser pulse.
 It allows the pulse to proceed only if the color to be stripped is still present.
 When that color is no longer detected, the laser is instantly suppressed.
 When the moving workhead once again finds that color, the laser is re-enabled.

 More information and photographs of both systems appear on our main Products page.